Azure/reliable-web-app-pattern-dotnet/workshop/5 - Security/README.md

     ```

 1. When the deployment is finished, go back to the portal and open up the App Service.
-1. Click on the **Configuration** menu item in the left navigation.
+1. Click on the **Environment Variables** menu item in the left navigation.
 1. Change the `AzureUrls:AppConfiguration` value to the Azure App Configuration's URL value you copied to the clipboard earlier.
 Instead of the full connection string, it should just be a URL now.
 1. Click **Ok**.
-1. Click **Save** at the top of the page and confirm you want to restart the application.
+1. Click **Apply** at the bottom of the page and confirm you want to restart the application.
-1. Go to the **Overview** menu item in the left navigation and click on the **Browse** button from the top row of buttons.
+1. Go to the **Overview** menu item in the left navigation and click on restart.
+Then, click on Browse.
 1. The application will launch and will read the value from Azure App Configuration without using a connection string.

     ![Screenshot of the sample application](../images/5-Security/sample-application.png)